GabberBaby/django-html5-bootstrap-project/README.md

 django-html5-bootstrap-project
 ==============================

 Django project template with HTML5 boilerplate and Twitter bootstrap.
 It also contains configurations for 2 deployment environments (development and production).
-The configurations include files for [Nginx](http://nginx.org/), [Supervisor](http://supervisord.org/) and [Gunicorn](http://gunicorn.org/).
+It includes configurations for [Nginx](http://nginx.org/), [Supervisor](http://supervisord.org/) and [Gunicorn](http://gunicorn.org/).

 Usage